justmadethiscalculator/SharkLibrary/doc/project-specification.md

   - Click to download PDF

 ### Functional Pages:
-- `index.php` – Time + counter retrieval
+- `index.php` – Counter retrieval
 - `about.html` – Static HTML page
 - `previews.php` – Loads and displays book previews
-- `downloads.php` – Displays downloadable books with search
+- `downloads.php` – Displays downloadable books with a search

 All data is pulled dynamically from a database.